What does it really mean to be vulnerable? Why are we so scared of being vulnerable? What is to gain from vulnerability?

 - Fear of being ridiculed

-- Fear of not being attractive, funny or clever enough
+- Fear of not being attractive, funny or clever enough (Inferiority complex)

 All of these toxic beliefs that cause us to retract from the world and seek pleasure from external sources.
 We medicate, self-sabotage, escape, anything to avoid the feeling of being vulnerable, of having lost control.